okta/okta-react/README.md

 import Home from './Home';
 import Protected from './Protected';

-class SecureApp extends Component {
+class App extends Component {
   constructor(props) {
     super(props);
     this.oktaAuth = new OktaAuth({